nh0397/emotionAnalysis-realtime/backend/src/README_METHODOLOGY.md

 ## 📄 License

-This evaluation framework is part of the TecViz emotion analysis project and follows the same licensing terms.
+This evaluation framework is part of the TecVis 2.0 emotion analysis project and follows the same licensing terms.

 ---